 Given our strong expertise and past experience working with 100+ customers on their Cloud & DevSecOps journey, we have created the most powerful Microservices App delivery platform — BuildPiper, that takes away all the challenges to deliver a new microservice and enable seamless Day 1 & 2 operations.

-This platform covers all that you need to consider before implementing Microservices for enabling seamless delivery of dockerized code at reduced costs and with a 10X faster time to market.
+This platform takes care of everything that your team needs to overcome different challenges of DevOps related to Microservices and empowers it with appropriate DevOps skills and enables seamless delivery of dockerized code at reduced costs with a 10X faster time to market

 BuildPiper supports seamless and highly intuitive Kubernetes cluster management, robust security, configuration management, Macro & micro CI-CD pipelines, observability, complete observability with a 360-degree view, and comprehensive Manageability with Automated Log Shipping, Secrets, Config Maps and Service Access Management, thus enabling smooth handling of Microservices with a secure product release through feature-rich delivery pipelines.